Can Be Difficult to Stay Legal.

 When it Got Complicated

 In 1961, the Kray twins bought Esmarelda’s barn (now in its place is the five-star Berkley Hotel) in London’s fashionable Mayfair.
-The chaps turned it into a casino and sold it in 1963, a few years later the 1968 Gaming Act came into being.
+Following the sale, the chaps turned it into a casino and sold it in 1963, a few years later the 1968 Gaming Act came into being.
 As well as legislating for casinos it provided the laws governing games of equal chance in pubs and clubs.
 Those laws remained mostly unchanged until the 2005 Gambling Act, this was basically an overhaul of the ’68 Act because Tony Blair and the Labour Government were promising re-generation in UK cities with ‘super casinos’.
 In accordance with Section 24 of the 2005 Act, a Code of Practice in respect for gaming carried out in Part 12 of the Act is provided.
 This gaming was termed ‘Exempt Gaming’ (bear with me).

 What is Allowed